Semileptonic decay of the triply heavy $\Omega_{ccb}$ to the observed $\Xi^{++}_{cc}$ state: Formalism

 It is important to note that for dimensions devoid of an imaginary component, their contributions are calculated directly using the standard procedures of the method.
 Ultimately, the correlation function within the QCD framework is expressed as follows, representing a function of twenty-four distinct Lorentz structures:

-where $i $ ranges from 1 to 24, and $ {\mathrm s}_i$ denotes the various Lorentz structures outlined in Table~\ref{table1}.
+where $i $ runs from 1 to 24, and $ {\mathrm S}_i$ denotes the various Lorentz structures presented in Table~\ref{table1}.

-The $\Pi_{i}^{\mathrm{QCD}}(p^2,p'^2,q^2)$ functions (for $i$ = 1 to 24) computed on the QCD side are Lorentz invariants, expressed in terms of double dispersion integrals as delineated in:
+The $\Pi_{i}^{\mathrm{QCD}}(p^2,p'^2,q^2)$ functions computed on the QCD side are Lorentz invariants, expressed in terms of double dispersion integrals as:

-where $\rho_i$ is referred to as the spectral density, which encompasses the following components: i) the perturbative part, ii) the three-mass dimension or the condensation of two quarks, $\langle \overline{q}q\rangle$, iii) the four-mass dimension or the condensation of two gluons, $\langle G^2\rangle$. $\Gamma_i$ represents the contribution of the five-mass dimension, which is calculated directly.
-The details regarding $\rho_i$ and $\Gamma_i$ for the structure $\gamma_\mu \gamma_{5}$ are elaborated upon in the Appendix.
+where $\rho_i$ is referred as the spectral density, $\rho_i^{\mathrm{OPE}}(s,s',q^{2})=\frac{1}{\pi}Im\Pi^{OPE}_i(p^2,p'^2,q^2)$.
+An alternative procedure for obtaining the two-variable spectral density, $\rho_i(s,s')$, for a simple term as an example in the QCD side, and subtraction of higher states and continuum contributions is provided in the Appendix A (for some details about the dispersion relation for the two-variable complex function see also Refs.~\cite{Lehmann:1966nxj, Sinha:2020win}.) $\rho_i^{OPE}$ encompasses the following components: i) the perturbative part, ii) the three-mass dimension or the condensation of two quarks, $\langle \overline{q}q\rangle$, iii) the four-mass dimension or the condensation of two gluons, $\langle G^2\rangle$. $\Gamma_i$ represents the contribution of the five-mass dimension, which is calculated directly.
+The $\rho_i$ and $\Gamma_i$ for the structure $\gamma_\mu \gamma_{5}$, as an example, are presented in the Appendix B. We present the results for this structure related to the form factor $ G_1 $ in the Appendix B, since this structure revives nonzero expressions for all the perturbative and nonperturbative contributions in momentum space.
 By adopting the quark-hadron duality assumption, continuum thresholds, denoted as $s_0$ and $s'_0$, emerge in both the initial and final states.
 Ultimately, by applying double Borel transformation to suppress the contributions coming from the excited and continuous states, the form of the correlation function utilized in the QCD side is obtained as follows:

-The contribution of five-mass dimensional nonperturbative operator vanishes after applying the double Borel transformation.
+where $ \tilde{\Gamma}_i(M^2,M'^2,q^2) $ is the double Borel transformed form of $ \Gamma_i(p^2,p'^2,q^2)$.
+Note that, the contribution of five-mass dimensional nonperturbative operator vanishes after applying the double Borel transformation for the structure $\gamma_\mu \gamma_{5}$.
 To ultimately derive the six form factors, various corresponding coefficients of structures from both the hadronic and QCD sides are matched.